padreati/rapaio/README.md

 * One Rule
 * Random Tree (used in Random Forest)
 * Random Forests uses a variant of tree similar with C45 (in the future will be implemented with CART)
-* ID3 - additional option to use missing values as category
 * C45 Classifier (without pruning)

 * Tree Regressor - accept only numerical, non-missing, has no pruning (with this constraints